jcorioland/hybrid-k8s/README.md

 Using peering with private/on-premise virtual network with ACS-Engine also allows you to create [private cluster](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/features.md#private-cluster), with no endpoint exposed over the Internet.

 ## Conclusion

+Setting up Kubernetes to work in an hybrid cloud environment is absolutely possible today and many companies choose this path as a progressive move to the azure.
+You can benefit from the flexibility from the azure, while still keeping your existing systems running on your local network, and get them to talk to eachother seamlessly.
+However it must be noted that it still requires a non-negligible investment in the infrastructure setup, and maintenance.